debsouryadatta/100xdevs-cohort-2.0-harkiratSingh/COHORT03/WEEK22/draw-app/README.md

 # Turborepo starter

-This Turborepo starter is maintained by the Turborepo core team.
+This is an official starter Turborepo.

 ## Using this example